canary-softworks/EasyProfile/docs/guides/ingameexample.md

 	Profiles = {}, -- This is where we would store all of our players profiles, we put it under the module so that we can access these players profiles in other scripts if we need to.
 }

-function dataModule:Joined(player: Player)
+-- Run this function on a game.Players.PlayerAdded event function dataModule:Joined(player: Player)
     -- Loads the player's profile
 	PlayerDataStore:LoadProfileAsync(player):After(function(success, playerProfile)